Skip to Main Content

 3. Decide whether you’re willing to pay an annual fee

-While some business credit cards don’t charge an annual fee, they might not have the same level of perks as one that does.
+While some business credit cards don’t charge an annual fee, they might not have the same level of perks as those that do.
 As a general rule, the better the rewards program, features and benefits the card comes with, the higher the fee tends to be.

 Whether it makes sense for you to pay an annual fee depends on your spending and what you’re hoping to get from the card.